This post was originally written in 2014. It fit then. It fits now.

 I’ve been witness to much whining and foot stomping here in Nashville, because we can’t buy wine in the grocery store.
 While I would enjoy that convenience, next to every grocery store is a store selling wine.

 Not really much to complain about, because in some countries if a woman drank wine, she might be stoned to death!
 In America, she can buy a vineyard, own her own business, and eat and drink what she likes.
 That is NOT the case around the globe.

 We hate each other when we have a differing viewpoint, because we forget how awesome it is to even be able to exercise debate and intense discussion.
 Talking heads tell us daily that our country is divided, but they forget to tell us the positives of this.

 We may get roaring angry at each other, but we’re free to fight.
-Right now our country is divided along many lines and the Supreme Court whipped up a good one this past week.
-Hooray for a country that has a Supreme Court and Hooray that decisions are not predictable, purchased or made at the end of a pointed gun.
 Hooray for protests.
 Hooray for principles.
-Both sides got to scream theirs out.
+Both sides get to scream theirs out.
 I love America for this.

 Fighting each other through words and legislation is a good thing.
 The day we become the country where we all think alike, is the day someone else is making us think that way.

 Group think is dangerous and always deserves an ice pick.
 When an entire group thinks exactly the same, look behind the scenes for indoctrination and radicalization.
 Look to lose your freedom.